 Try and stop every 4 hours for a short break.
 You should be stopping more often anyway due to the abundant scenery you’ll see!

 Before you do any road trip in Australia, it’s important to make sure you have proper travel insurance!
-I use World Nomads to keep me safe on the road, it’s designed for backpackers and adventurous travelers.
+I use World Nomads to keep me safe on the road, it’s designed for backpackers and adventurous travellers.

 You never know what can happen on the road.
 Keep yourself protected against all eventualities!
 Click here to get a quote!